sigmacomputing/VegaProf/README.md

 # VegaProf

 This repository contains the source code for **VegaProf**, a performance profiler for Vega visualizations.
+To learn more about our research behind VegaProf, check out our [paper](https://arxiv.org/pdf/2212.13670.pdf).
 To see VegaProf in action, check out our [demo video](https://drive.google.com/file/d/1RblCu4f-cg2AUKqVSEMm4JtHhKg4DgDM/view?usp=sharing).
 You can also try VegaProf [online](https://sigmacomputing.github.io/VegaProf), or clone this repo and follow the [usage instructions](#usage-instructions).